-Bring your designs to life: create professional mockups
+Bring your designs to life with professional mockups

-I see this countless of times in contests and I think everybody can agree that this isn’t a professional mockup… so let’s stop doing it.
+I see this countless of times in contests and I think everybody can agree that this is not a professional mockup… so let’s stop doing it.

 Copy the front and back of your design onto a white background.